anselmbradford/SanityBox/README.md

 ## Known issues

 ### I add more pages but everything is the homepage!
-Yup, this is definitely pre-alpha, so I figured out how to smoothly get Webdriverio to visit multiple pages and screenshot them.
+Yup, this is definitely pre-alpha.
-The visiting happens, but the screenshots appear to happen before the page has navigated away from the homepage.
+Webdriverio can visit multiple pages, but the screenshots appear to happen before the page has navigated away from the homepage.
 At the moment this POF is only working on one page at a time (but multiple responsive sizes at a time work).